Homemade Corned Beef Sandwiches

 Serving suggestions:

-Corned beef sandwiches are delicious for lunch, snacks, or even for dinner with other dishes.
+Corned beef sandwiches are delicious for lunch, snacks, or dinner alongside other dishes.
 They pair well with crunchy homemade coleslaw and potato chips on the side.
 Any kind of soup is great with this sandwich, especially my Instant Pot tomato soup.
 It is so easy to cook in minutes.

 Triple or quadruple the recipe and chop it into smaller pieces for a party or celebration.
-You can always make these sandwiches heartily by serving them with side dishes like macaroni and cheese or a traditional Irish colcannon.
-For dessert, try my Bailey’s brownie cheesecake or Bailey’s poke cake, both are delicious and can be made in advance.
+You can always make these sandwiches heartier by serving them with side dishes such as macaroni and cheese or a traditional Irish colcannon.
+For dessert, try my Bailey’s brownie cheesecake or Bailey’s poke cake; both are delicious and can be made in advance.

 How to store leftovers:

-• Refrigerate: These sandwiches tend to get soggy if you do not eat them right away.
+• Refrigerate: These sandwiches tend to get soggy if not eaten right away.
 Only make as many as you plan to eat.
-If you have leftovers, you can refrigerate them.
-They will still be good for two days, but the bread will be soggy, so you will need new bread and maybe some new sauerkraut and cheese.
+If you have leftovers, wrap them tightly in plastic wrap or foil and refrigerate them for up to 24 hours.

 Frequently asked questions